Major 10 NBA Rumors – Week of August 12, 2025

 4 ) Bulls-Giddey: The$ 80M offer and a gradual reversal to middle ground

-5 ) Trae Young extension vibes: Quiet summer discussions, more hushed trade rumors
+5 ) Trae Young extension vibes: Quiet summer discussions, more hushed trade rumors.

 6 ) Houston and Kevin Durant: Max extension hesitancy after the blockbuster

 After the Rockets stunned the league by signing Kevin Durant earlier in the offseason, the focus turned to the «what’s next» scenario: do you wait until after the game to evaluate his health, fit, and the new cap calculus?
 According to the buzz this week, Houston is reluctant to slam down completely today.
 That’s not an indictment of Durant’s current level-he remains an elite scorer and late-clock creator-it’s more a nod to risk management and the team’s desire to preserve flexibility around a young nucleus that just added a generational wing scorer.
-The calculus could change quickly if the Rockets start hot and Durant’s availability is high.
+The calculus could change quickly if the Rockets start hot and Durant’s availability is strong.
 Expect «talks ongoing» until then as both sides weigh term length, guarantees, and options.
 Source

 7 ) Lakers ‘ approach: Patience prevails even with offers on the table.